-On March 20, 2023, the Company made certain leadership changes in our essential oil business resulting in a change in strategy and outlook for the business resulting in a reduced portfolio offering.
-This reduction in the portfolio will be impactful to our essential oil business's future revenues and profitability and as a result the Company made revisions to our internal forecasts.
+On March 20, 2023, the Company made certain leadership changes in our essential oil business resulting in a change in strategy and outlook for the business which resulted in a reduced portfolio offering.
+This reduction in the portfolio was impactful to our essential oil business's future revenues and profitability and as a result the Company made revisions to our internal forecasts.
 The Company concluded that this change was an interim triggering event for the three months ending March 31, 2023 indicating the carrying value of our essential oil business's long-lived assets including trademarks may not be recoverable.
 Accordingly, the Company performed an interim impairment test of the trademark and assessed the recoverability of the related intangible assets by using level 3 inputs and comparing the carrying value of an asset group to the net undiscounted cash flow expected to be generated.
 The recoverability test indicated that certain definite-live trademark intangible assets were impaired.
 The Company concluded the carrying value of the trademark exceeded its estimated fair value which was determined utilizing the relief-from-royalty method to determine discounted projected future cash flows which resulted in an impairment charge.
 The Company recorded an intangible impairment charge of \$16.7 million during the three months ending March 31, 2023 within impairment loss on intangibles on the consolidated statement of operations.

 During the three months ended June 30, 2023, the Company had a substantial decrease in its market capitalization, primarily relating to a decrease in share price.
-Further, the Company continues to see reduced net revenues across its portfolio due primarily to the current macroeconomic environment reducing demand for consumer discretionary goods.
-Finally, during the three months ending June 30, 2023, the Company implemented a strategy of rationalization, along with the reduced demand for its products, the Company has made certain revisions to its internal forecasts for its Paper business and Kitchen appliance business.
+Further, the Company continued to see reduced net revenues across its portfolio due primarily to the then current macroeconomic environment reducing demand for consumer discretionary goods.
+Finally, during the three months ending June 30, 2023, the Company implemented a strategy of rationalizing certain less profitable products and reducing its product offering, specifically related to its kitchen appliance products.
+As a result of this rationalization, along with the reduced demand for its products, the Company made certain revisions to its internal forecasts for its Paper business and Kitchen appliance business.
 The Company concluded that these factors were an interim triggering event for the three months ending June 30, 2023 indicating the carrying value of our Paper and Kitchen appliance business's long-lived assets, including trademarks, may not be recoverable.
 Accordingly, the Company performed an interim impairment test of the trademark and assessed the recoverability of the related intangible assets by using level 3 inputs and comparing the carrying value of an asset group to the net undiscounted cash flow expected to be generated.
 The recoverability test indicated that certain definite-live trademark intangible assets were impaired.
 The Company concluded the carrying value of the trademark exceeded its estimated fair value which was determined utilizing the relief-from-royalty method to determine discounted projected future cash flows which resulted in an impairment charge.
 The Company recorded an intangible impairment charge of \$22.8 million for the Paper business and Kitchen appliance business during the three months ending June 30, 2023 within impairment loss on intangibles on the consolidated statement of operations.